CatalogueLegacies/antconc.github.io/_episodes/06-search.md

 >
 >>## Solution
 >>
 >>1.
 Search "he" and "He" separately with `Words` and `Case` both ticked.
-You should get `4716` hits for "he" and `4456` hits for "He".
+You should get `4670` hits for "he" and `5557` hits for "He".
 >>2.
 The answer is just under half.
 >>>* If you scroll through the results, you'll see that this is an exact solution *for this corpus*.
 However, this is not a perfect query, as other corpora may contain typographic errors or uncommon uses of the word "he".
 This is an example when knowing your corpus can help you craft a good enough query, rather than have to expend time and energy creating the perfect query.
-Handily, the ouputs provided by AntConc are a great way of getting to know a corpus.
+Handily, the ouputs provided by this AntConc tool are a great way of getting to know a corpus.
 >{: .solution}
 {: .challenge}